 Instructors: Jonathan Torrens

 - Which audio recording equipment is best suited to your needs.

 - Adding and mixing production elements (third party recordings, music, sfx).

 - Getting Heard: Promoting and uploading the podcast to aggregators.

 The Atlantic Podcast Summit is a wheelchair accessible event.
 If you require wheelchair access please email firstname.lastname@example.org so we can reserve your spot.
 We will offer a complimentary pass to an attendant if required.

 - Full Day Pass includes:

-- Full access to the one-day Podcast Con
+- Full access to the Podcast Conference on May 4

 - Ticket and priority seating at Sickboy Podcast live taping.
 Pass holders enter 15 minutes before door time

 - Option to add on the Opening Party and Sickboy Meet and Greet for only $10 each